 - Make inclusion a thread that runs through all of the activities of the school.

 Medicine can be administered in school with signed parental permission.
 There are nominated first aiders in school and several members of staff have paediatric first aid qualifications.
-If your child has significant medical needs you will need to speak to the SENCO or Head teacher to discuss how we can best support you and your child.
+If your child has significant medical needs you will need to speak to the SENDCO or Headteacher to discuss how we can best support you and your child.
 This might include drawing up a Health Care Plan which will include advice from medical professionals.

 The class teacher has overall responsibility for the well-being of every child in their class.
 If you have any worries, please speak to the class teacher first.